 Sometimes when we experiment with new diets, it can have a certain reaction inside our bodies.
 If you or your child experiences incontinence, Aeroflow Urology can help.
 We assist in supplying incontinence supplies for children and adults through Medicaid (and some private insurance) plans.

+If approved, we'll help you find the exact products you or your child needs.
+Each month, your supplies will be sent directly to your door in discreet packaging.
 We will send you a text message or email reminder when it's time to fill up on supplies each month, so you'll never have to go to the store for incontinence supplies again!

 Information provided on the Aeroflow Urology website is not intended as a substitute for medical advice or care from a healthcare professional.
 Aeroflow recommends consulting your healthcare provider if you are experiencing medical issues relating to incontinence.